Bill Brandt: Life and work

 This kind of documentary was uncommon at that time.
 Brandt published two books showcasing this work, The English at Home (1936) and A Night in London (1938).
 He was a regular contributor to magazines such as Lilliput, Picture Post, and Harper's Bazaar.
 He documented the Underground bomb shelters of London during The Blitz in 1940, commissioned by the Ministry of Information.
 Brandt took a total of 39 photos between the 4th and 12th of November before he had to stop due to catching the flu.
 The photos were taken with a Rolleiflex camera.

 During World War II Brandt concentrated on many subjects – as can be seen in his Camera in London (1948) but excelled in portraiture and landscape.
 To mark the arrival of peace in 1945 he began a celebrated series of nudes.
 His major books from the post-war period are Literary Britain (1951), and Perspective of Nudes (1961), followed by a compilation of his best work, Shadow of Light (1966).
 Brandt became Britain's most influential and internationally admired photographer of the 20th century.

 Many of his works have important social commentary but also poetic resonance.
+A well-known picture is Dancing the Lambeth Walk, showing a line of teenage girls laughing as one of their number, in borrowed high heels, dances jauntily, her right hand blurred in motion.
+Originally published in 1943 in the magazine Picture Post, it is one of four by Brandt that appeared in world-touring The Family of Man, attended by more than 9 million visitors, and in the accompanying book catalogue.

 His landscapes and nudes are dynamic, intense and powerful, often using wide-angle lenses and distortion.

 Brandt died in London in 1983.